-A social worker is a skilled professional who works with all types of people, groups, and communities to help them learn to live better lives.
-In this role, you’ll typically work with populations of all ages that may be suffering due to poverty, discrimination, or other social injustices.
+A social worker is a trained professional who works with all types of vulnerable people, groups, and communities to help them learn to live better lives.
+Social workers tend to work work with populations that may be suffering due to poverty, discrimination, or other social injustices.

-The International Federation of Social Workers defines social work as “a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people.”
-As a social worker, you can implement important changes in your community.
+Social work is “a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people,” as defined by The International Federation of Social Workers .
+As a social worker, you can implement important changes to the social services and well-being within your community.

 Social workers are needed in settings such as: